WatchAce0/PyTorchFlowerClassifier/README.md

 - Installation and Setup

 How To Use:
 git clone https://github.com/YourUsername/PyTorchFlowerClassifier.git

-Navigate to the project directory and create a virtual environment:
+Navigate to the project directory and create a virtual environment: cd PyTorchFlowerClassifier python -m venv venv

-cd PyTorchFlowerClassifier
-python -m venv venv
 Activate the virtual environment:

-On Windows: .\venv\Scripts\Activate
+- On Windows: .\venv\Scripts\Activate
-On macOS and Linux: source venv/bin/activate
+- On macOS and Linux: source venv/bin/activate
-Install the required packages:

-pip install -r requirements.txt
+Install the required packages: pip install -r requirements.txt

 Run the Flask app:
 cd flask_app
 python app.py
 Open your web browser and go to http://127.0.0.1:5000/.

-Usage
+How To Use:
-Click the "Upload" button to upload an image of a flower.
+- Click the "Upload" button to upload an image of a flower.
-Click "Classify" to get the prediction.
+- Click "Classify" to get the prediction.
-The result will be displayed along with the confidence level.
+- The result will be displayed along with the confidence level.

 License
 MIT License